The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 \begin{definition} Let $G$ be a finite abelian group of order $\kappa$ and $\ct$ a rooted binary tree.
-Then a group-based model on $\ct$ is a phylogenetic Markov model on $\ct$ such that for each transition matrix $M^e$, there exists a function $f_e: G \to \Rr$ such that $M_{g,h}^e = f(g-h)$. \end{definition}
+Then a \emph{group-based model} on $\ct$ is a phylogenetic Markov model on $\ct$ such that for each transition matrix $M^e$, there exists a function $f_e: G \to \Rr$ such that $M_{g,h}^e = f_e(g-h)$. \end{definition}

-Many well-known phylogenetic models are group-based, such as the Jukes-Cantor, Kimura 2-Parameter, and Kimura 3-Parameter models and, of course, the Cavender-Farris-Neyman (CFN) model, which is the main focus of this paper.
-Group-based models are particularly amenable to study from an algebraic perspective since they allow for a linear change of coordinates, which vastly simplifies the parameterization of the model.
+Here, we identify the group $G$ with the state space of the model.
+Several well-known phylogenetic models are group-based, such as the Jukes-Cantor, Kimura 2-Parameter, and Kimura 3-Parameter models and, of course, the CFN model, which is the main focus of this paper.
+Group-based models are particularly amenable to study from an algebraic perspective since they allow a linear change of coordinates, which vastly simplifies the parameterization of the model by simultaneously diagonalizing the transition matrices.
 This change of coordinates is called the discrete Fourier transform and was first applied to phylogenetic models in \cite{evans1993invariants, hendy1996complete}.
-After applying this change of coordinates, the resulting coordinates are typically called the \emph{Fourier coordinates} and are denoted by $q_{g_1 g_2 \ldots g_n}$ for $g_1,\ldots,g_n \in G$, where we now identify $G$ with the state space of the model.
-In what follows, we define the parameterization for the CFN model after this change of coordinates and refer the reader to \cite{steel2016phylogeny, algstat} for more detailed information.
+It is applied to both the model parameters (i.e. the Markov matrices $M^e$ for each edge $e$) and the probability coordinates $p_{x_1x_2\ldots x_n}$.
+After applying this change of coordinates, the transformed probability coordinates are typically called the \emph{Fourier coordinates} and are denoted by $q_{g_1 g_2 \ldots g_n}$ for $g_1, g_2,\ldots,g_n \in G$, where we now make the identification of $G$ with the state space of the model, so that $g_i = x_i$ for $i=1,\ldots, n$.
+A further simplification of the model is made with the observation that if $g_1 + \cdots + g_n \neq 0$, then $q_{g_1\ldots g_n} = 0$ (see e.g. \cite[Corollary~15.3.17]{algstat}).
+These coordinates are therefore ignored, and the dimension of the space in which the model lives can be reduced by a factor of $|G|$.

+In what follows, we give the parameterization for the CFN model after this change of coordinates and refer the reader to {\cite{steel2016phylogeny, algstat}} for more detailed information.
+First, we associate the state space $\{R,Y\}$ with the group $\zmodtwo = \{0,1\}$.
+The Fourier coordinates can be written explicitly in terms of the probability coordinates as follows:

-The CFN model is a 2-state group-based model associated with the group $\zmodtwo$.
-In the Fourier coordinates, it is parameterized using the \emph{splits} of the tree $\ct$.
-Each edge $e \in \ct$ has an associated split $A_e | B_e$, which is the partition of the leaf set of $\ct$ obtained by deleting the edge $e$.
-To parameterize the CFN model in the Fourier coordinates, associate parameters $a_g^e$ for each $g \in \zmodtwo$ and edge $e$.
-The parameterization of the model is then given by
+In Fourier coordinates, the model associated to a phylogenetic tree $\ct$ is parameterized using the \emph{splits} of $\ct$.
+Each edge $e \in \ct$ has an associated split $A_e | B_e$, which is the partition of the leaf set of $\ct$ obtained by deleting the edge $e \in E(\ct)$.
+To parameterize the CFN model in the Fourier coordinates, we define parameters $a_g^e$ for each $g \in \zmodtwo$ and edge $e$.

+\begin{remark} The parameters $a^e_g$ can be recovered from the transition matrices $M^e$ in Definition \ref{def:cfn}.
+For the CFN model, these matrices take the form